kserkcho/SCEM/README.md

 produced through intra-individual sampling in isotopic analysis.
 One can use the function `SCEM.R` to implement this method.

+When using the SCEM to estimate birth seasonality values, it is important to keep two things in mind: 1) While the non-parametric clustering procedure is valid for any kind of time series data, the estimation of birth seasonality is semi-parametric and will not return valid results for non-sinusoidal time series; 2) A simulation study suggests that the SCEM provides accurate estimates of birth seasonality in second molars as long as the tooth enamel has more than 50% of the original crown height present (Chazin et al. 2019, Table 1).

 Example of implementing the above methods for our data (provided as `armenia`) can be found in vignettes folder or
 <https://kserkcho.github.io/SCEM/>.
 Other functions in this repository